shivamsn97/Pyxle/docs/tooling/index.md

 ## You will learn

 - How LangKit + the VS Code extension provide syntax highlighting, completions, and diagnostics for `.pyx` files.
-- Testing strategies for Python (pytest/httpx) and React (Vitest/Testing Library).
+- Current testing status plus practical manual verification tips for Pyxle apps.

 ## Pages in this section